-Aalok Shanghvi became a member of the Board of Directors in September 2010.
+Aalok Shanghvi became a member of the Taro Board of Directors in September 2010.
 Mr. Aalok Shanghvi works as a Senior General Manager in International Marketing for Sun Pharma.
 He also founded PV Powertech Pvt.
 Ltd., a manufacturer and exporter of photo-voltaic solar panels.
-Mr. Aalok Shanghvi earned his Bachelor of Science in Molecular Biology at the University of Michigan.

-Sudhir Valia became a member of the Board of Directors of the Company and the Nominating Committee in September 2010.
-Mr. Valia joined Sun Pharma as a full-time director since his appointment in April 1994 and is currently responsible for finance, commercial, operations, projects and quality control, among other things.
-Prior to joining Sun Pharma, Mr. Valia was a qualified chartered accountant in private practice.
-Mr. Valia is on the Board of Directors of a number of companies in Sun's group, including Sun Pharma Advanced Research Company Ltd.
+Sudhir Valia became a member of the Taro Board of Directors in September 2010.
+Mr. Valia joined Sun Pharma as a director in January 1994 and has been a full-time director since his appointment in April 1994.
+He currently supports finance, commercial, operations, projects and quality control.
+Prior to then, Mr. Valia was a chartered accountant in private practice.
+Mr. Valia is on the Board of Directors of a number of companies in Sun's group, including Sun Pharma Advanced Research Company Ltd. Mr. Valia is a qualified chartered accountant in India.

-Ilana Avidov-Mor is a Certified Accountant who became a member of the Board of Directors and Audit Committee in December 2010, the Special Committee in November 2011 and the Stock Option Committee in March 2012.
-She currently serves as Chief Executive Officer of a private company which gives services to advanced study Funds and to Provident Funds.
-Ms. Avidov-Mor formerly worked at Bank Yahav Ltd. for civil servants (the "Bank"), fulfilling various positions between the years 1994 and 2009.
-Among these positions, Ms. Avidov-Mor served as Deputy General Manager of the Bank for over a decade, and as Comptroller for eight years.
+Ilana Avidov-Mor is a Certified Accountant who became a member of the Taro Board of Directors and Audit Committee in December 2010, the Special Committee in November 2011, the Stock Option Committee in March 2012 and the Compensation Committee in February 2013.
+Until January 2013, she served as Chief Executive Officer of a private company which gives services to advanced study Funds and to Provident Funds.
+Ms. Avidov-Mor formerly worked at Bank Yahav Ltd. for civil servants (the "Bank"), Israel, fulfilling various positions between 1994 and 2009.
+Among these positions, Ms. Avidov-Mor served as Deputy General Manager of the Bank for over a decade and as Comptroller for eight years.
 Between the years 1974 and 1994, Ms. Avidov-Mor worked for Braude & Partners Accountants.
-Ms. Avidov-Mor is also a former member of the following Directorates: Intercosma Ltd. (a company for the manufacture and marketing of cosmetics and toiletries) and 3 pension funds for doctors, nurses and para-medicals (Director on behalf of the Bank).
-Ms. Avidov-Mor is a former General Manager on behalf of Bank Yahav of 4 pension funds owned by the bank.
+Ms. Avidov-Mor is also a former member of the following Directorates: Intercosma Ltd. (a company for the manufacture and marketing of cosmetics and toiletries) and three pension funds for doctors, nurses and para-medicals (Director on behalf of the Bank).
+Ms. Avidov-Mor is a former General Manager on behalf of Bank Yahav of four pension funds owned by the bank.
 Ms. Avidov-Mor earned her B.A. in Economics and Accounting at the Tel Aviv University, and her M.A. in Business Administration (Financing and Banking) at the Hebrew University of Jerusalem.

-Dan Biran became a member of the Board of Directors and Audit Committee in December 2010, the Special Committee in November 2011 and the Stock Option Committee in March 2012.
-Mr. Biran currently serves as Chairman of the Board of Directors of Galam Ltd. K. Maanit; Biological Industries Ltd.; Ducart Ltd.; as well as a director of the Board of Directors of Netafim and Enzymotek.
-Between the years 1992 and 2006, Mr. Biran served as a Chief Executive Officer of Arkal Filtration Systems.
+Dan Biran became a member of the Taro Board of Directors and Audit Committee in December 2010, the Special Committee in November 2011, the Stock Option Committee in March 2012 and the Compensation Committee in February 2013.
+Mr. Biran currently serves as Chairman of the Board of Directors of Galam Ltd. K. Maanit.
+Between the years 2007 and July 2012, Mr. Biran served as the Chairman of the Board of Directors of Biological Industries Ltd. and Ducart Ltd. Between the years 2009 and 2011, Mr. Biran served as a Director of Netafim Ltd. And Enzymotec Ltd. Between the years 1992 and 2006, Mr. Biran served as a Chief Executive Officer of Arkal Filtration Systems.
 Between the years 2004 and 2006, Mr. Biran served as the Chairman of the Board of Directors of Pep Filters Inc. He also served as an external director of Maachteshim - Agan Ind. during the years 1997 and 2004, as well as the Chief Executive Officer of Netafim - Magal during the years 1983 and 1992.
 Mr. Biran also served as a director of Netafim USA during the years 1986 and 1992.
 Mr. Biran has fulfilled various management positions in the Unified Kibbutz Movement, Israel and at Kibbutz Magal, Israel.